-Serve these easy fried eggplant strips with your favorite dipping sauce.
-They make an excellent side dish replacement for fries, or serve them as a snack or appetizer.
+Serve easy fried eggplant strips with your favorite dipping sauce.
+They make an excellent side dish replacement for fries or as a snack or appetizer.

-Sprinkle the fried eggplant strips with grated Parmesan cheese as soon as they're done and serve them with marinara sauce or a tomato salsa.
+Sprinkle with grated Parmesan cheese as soon as they're done and serve them with marinara sauce or a tomato salsa.
 Or sprinkle the fried eggplant strips with Cajun or Creole seasoning and serve them with a Creole sauce.

 - 1 medium eggplant

 - vegetable oil, for deep-frying

 - 1 egg (slightly beaten)

 Peel the eggplant and cut it into 3-inch strips about 1/2-inch in thickness.